ivaylopg/dotfiles/bin/adventure/README.md

 Then I found the awesome 64-bit osx port of adventure by [Lobotomo](http://www.lobotomo.com/products/Adventure/), but I hated that fake terminal interface.

-I pulled the game binary out of that app and I am just using that directly.
+I pulled the compiled Adventure binary out of Lobotomo's app bundle and I am just using that directly.
 I'm pretty sure this is all kosher, given the original Adventure 2.5 license, but if anyone has a problem with this, let me know!

 -Ivaylo